321st Air Expeditionary Wing: Strategic Missile Wing

 On 1 November 1963, 321st Strategic Missile Wing was organized as the first SAC LGM-30 Minuteman II intercontinental ballistic missile wing, at Grand Forks Air Force Base, North Dakota.

 During 1965, the wing's three missile squadrons were activated and crew training and certification began at Vandenberg Air Force Base, California.
 In August 1965, the base received its first Minuteman II missile, shipped by train from Assembly Plant 77 at Hill Air Force Base, Utah.
 During the following March, the base received the first Minuteman II to be shipped via aircraft, an Air Force first.

 On 25 April 1966, the 447th Strategic Missile Squadron and its 50 Minuteman II missiles were declared operational.
 Additional flights came on line throughout 1966.
 On 7 December 1966, the wing, with its component 446th, 447th, and 448th Strategic Missile Squadrons, became fully operational with a complement of 150 Minuteman missiles.

 As the first base to deploy Minuteman II missiles, Grand Forks hosted "Project Long Life II," a unique reliability test in which modified Minuteman missiles were fueled to travel a few hundred yards.
 The first launch from a Grand Forks silo occurred on 19 October 1966 and was declared unsuccessful.
 Nine days later, a second attempt also failed.
 A third attempt under "Project Giant Boost" occurred in August 1968 and again proved unsuccessful.

 Crews from the 321st competed in SAC's first Missile Combat Competition held at Vandenberg Air Force Base from 2 through 7 April 1967.
 Later that month, members from the wing launched its first Minuteman II from Vandenberg.
-Despite the wing's relative youth, it quickly established a reputation for excellence by winning numerous honors during its first few years.
-For example, in 1969, the unit received numerous significant honors, including the Air Force Outstanding Unit Award, and SAC Outstanding Missile Wing Award.
-Throughout the next two decades, the unit would score additional triumphs at Olympic Arena missile competitions and receive numerous "best" accolades.

 From December 1971 to March 1973, the wing converted to Minuteman III missiles.
 These missiles represented a significant technological advancement, having multiple independently targetable reentry vehicles (MIRVs).
 Coordinating the missile changeover required complex planning and execution.
 In 1972 alone, 250 separate nuclear weapon convoys motored over the roads of North Dakota.

 Modifications continued that enhanced readiness and improved survivability.
 For instance, about mid-August 1975, "Wing Six Integrated Program" (WSIP) was implemented.
 WSIP included a silo upgrade that improved the missile suspension system to withstand greater blast-shock and provided the 321st with a remote targeting capability.

 The wing underwent continual readiness inspections and participated in numerous training exercises on base and at Vandenberg.
 Training improved with the expansion of on-base simulator facilities.
 For example, in 1970, wing crews conducted tests using "Modified Operational Missiles" which enabled them to exercise all aspects of a missile launch except igniting the engine.